Content on this page requires a newer version of Adobe Flash Player.

 Camp Giesecke, circa 1960s

-So far, this is the only image of Camp Giesecke that I have seen.
-It was included in a collection of 18 images that were featured in a postcard mailer marketed to tourists.
+This card was included in a collection of 18 images that were featured in a postcard mailer marketed to tourists.
 Unlike other collections, they were not intended to be separated and mailed as individual cards - the entire booklet was mailed with all the accordion-folded images intact.